 - Died May 27, 1953 in Worcester, MA USA

 Burkett began his pro career as a pitcher and split his rookie year in the majors between the outfield and the mound for the 1890 New York Giants.
 He was 3-10 with a 5.57 ERA in 21 games as a pitcher and hit .309 in 109 games overall.
+His defense in the outfield was very poor, negating some of his value as a hitter.
 Growing up in Wheeling, WV, a baseball hotbed at the time, he had begun his professional career with Scranton of the Central League in 1888, winning 14 games.
 He then had a tremendous season for Worcester of the Atlantic Association in 1889, going 30-6.
 He married a local woman that year, and settled down in Worcester, MA for the remainder of his life.
-He was signed by the Giants on the recommendation of Jack Glasscock, a fellow native of Wheeling and one of the top shortstop in the Major Leagues at the time.
+He was signed by the Giants on the recommendation of Jack Glasscock, a fellow native of Wheeling and a distant relative, and one of the top shortstop in the Major Leagues at the time.

 In 1899, Burkett moved on to the St. Louis Cardinals (then known as the Perfectos) as part of the shenanigans that turned the Spiders - one of the top teams in baseball over the previous decade - into the worst team ever.
 He won another batting title with the Cardinals in 1901, hitting .376.
 After that year, he jumped to the St. Louis Browns of the new American League, but his average declined in each of his three years with the club.
 He ended his career with the Boston Americans in 1905.